Carole Weyers

 Carole Weyers (born November 30, 1984) is a Belgian actress.
-She is best known for her roles in the films Finding Focus (2011) and Winterlong (2016) and for portraying Elodie in the WGN America series MANH(A)TTAN.
+She is best known for her roles in the films Finding Focus (2011) and Winterlong (2016) and for portraying Elodie Lancefield on the WGN America television series Manhattan.

 Early life

 Carole Weyers was born in Anderlecht, Belgium.
-She graduated from the Institut des Arts de Diffusion (Louvain-La-Neuve, Belgium) in 2006, then from the London Academy of Music and Dramatic Art (London, UK) in 2007.
+She graduated from the Institut des Arts de Diffusion in Louvain-La-Neuve, Belgium, in 2006, then from the London Academy of Music and Dramatic Art in 2007.
 In 2010, she moved to Los Angeles, California, to pursue her acting career and study at the Howard Fine Acting Studio.

 Career

-Weyers appeared in several American series : Manh(A)ttan, NCIS, Grey's Anatomy, Modern Family, The Missing File.
+Weyers has appeared in several American television series, including Manhattan, NCIS, Grey's Anatomy, Modern Family, and The Missing File.

-In theatre, Weyers played modern and classic plays : The Two Gentlemen of Verona by William Shakespeare, L'Illusion Comique by Pierre Corneille, Rhinoceros by Eugène Ionesco, All My Sons by Arthur Miller...
+In theatre, Weyers played modern and classic plays : The Two Gentlemen of Verona by William Shakespeare, L'Illusion Comique by Pierre Corneille, Rhinoceros by Eugène Ionesco, All My Sons by Arthur Miller.
 In 2014, she was nominated for Best Featured Actress in a play at Ovation Award for Henry V.

 In 2019, Weyers played a lead role for the first time in a series, with the French series Double je.
-She won the award for Best actress at Festival Séries Mania.
+She won the award for Best actress at Festival Series Mania.